 Provides a balanced introduction to Indigenous research theory and practice.
 Students learn the structures and procedures of ethical research, within an Indigenous context.
 Comparisons between Indigenous and non-Indigenous research theory and practice are explained.

-Topic 4: Personal and Professional Issues in Research
+Module 6: Personal and Professional Issues

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:|

 |1||explain the principles of ethical research policy and practice|

 |2||investigate the methods of Indigenous and non-Indigenous research|

 |3||examine legal, ethical and representation issues in research|

 On completion of this unit, students should be able to: